 Our policies on fair recruitment, employment of young people, hours of work, diversity, and inclusion, and working with suppliers, include robust provisions to tackle issues relating to modern slavery.
 All our employees around the world have access to a wellbeing resources that includes mental health support.

 As a responsible business we have the following formal polices and employee engagement and grievance mechanisms in place:

-We strive to make sure our employees are aware of specific local risks relating to modern slavery as well as more general risks.
-The Natura &Co Ethics Line enables anyone working in our operations or supply chains to anonymously report any suspected breach of our codes of conduct, policies or standards, online or via a 24/7 telephone service available in 23 languages.
+We strive to ensure our employees are aware of specific local risks relating to modern slavery and more general risks.
+The Natura &Co Ethics Line enables anyone working in our operations or supply chains to anonymously report any suspected breach of our codes of conduct, policies, or standards, online or via a 24/7 telephone service available in 23 languages.